ahenrij/PDL_1920_groupe-7/INSTALL.md

 ## Prerequisites

 - Java version 1.8
+- jUnit 5
+- Maven
 - IDE Java like Eclipse or IntelliJ

 ## Installation procedure

-- Clone the project, URL=*https://github.com/manuc352/PDL_1920_groupe-7.git*;
+- Clone the project, URL=*https://github.com/awadiaby/PDL_1920_groupe-7/.git*;
 - Install __maven__;
 - In the class wikiMain, change the path at line 49 by your personal path to access your repertory inputdata;
 - Same thing for the path at line 76 with the repertory output

-### Maven Installation
+### Maven Installation with Intellij

-You have to install it with IntelliJ to give easier its using.
+You can be to install it with IntelliJ to give easier its using.
 Here is the approach with IntelliJ
 - In the Project tool window, right-click the project folder and select New | Module.
 Alternatively, from the main menu, select File| New | Module to open the New Module wizard.
 - If you used main menu to add a module then the process of adding a module is the same as Creating a new Maven project.

 You will find more information on the website of IntelliJ : https://www.jetbrains.com/help/idea/maven-support.html

+### Maven Installation with Eclipse

+You can be also to install it with Eclipse to give easier its using.
+Here is the approach whith Eclispe
+-

 ## Before running